 Forget your cowboy movie blockbusters and your local barn-dance knees-up; if you want to get seriously down and dusty with the Wild West, grab yourself a paperback.
-The Western novel might be a genre currently our of favour but it has a long and illustrious history.
+The Western novel might be a genre currently out of favour, but it has a long and illustrious history.

 1. Zane Grey’s Riders of the Purple Sage (1912)